 Higher voltage is more efficient, as we now know.
 How can you link your batteries together to maximize efficiency?
 Several methods can be used, each with different results.
 Let's see what happens!

 Connecting 6v batteries in series will create a higher voltage.
-When connecting volt batteries in series through amp-hour capacity, the result is twice as many amp hours of storage at half the voltage level.
+When connecting volt batteries in series through amp-hour capacity, the result is twice as many voltage where the amperage remains the same.

 Batteries in parallel are a combination of two 6 volt batteries in series that are connected in parallel.
 When two 6v batteries connection is made through amp-hour capacity, the result is twice as much storage of amp hours at half the voltage level.